A blog for older adults about loving this City even when your knees hurt and your hearing is not what it used to be!

 OK folks, I didn’t cover every outfit I saw just some that I thought stood out.
 I really enjoyed seeing the number of seniors like myself who were stuck indoors during the hottest days, but sure knew how to dress when they emerged onto the streets.
 The trick was again loose flowing pants, blouses, skirts and dresses allowing even a hint of a breeze cool them, their canes and their walkers.
 Happy to be out and about, just like me.

-As I finish this post, I thought I would be remiss if I did not acknowledge the many people suffering without air conditioning or are homeless who are deeply concerned with how to escape the oppressive heat.
+FROM ME… As I finish this post, I thought I would be remiss if I did not acknowledge the many people suffering without air conditioning or are homeless who are deeply concerned with how to escape the oppressive heat.
 One of the steps the City took during the worst of the days was to open the Libraries on Sunday as cooling centers.
 I did not mean in this piece to show any lack of empathy for those less fortunate, if it read that way, I deeply apologize.
+Kay

-Photos: Washington Square Park courtesy of Getty Images
+Photos: Washington Square Park courtesy of Getty Images Pink Wedding Party by me!

 Disclaimer: I try for correct info on my posts, but no guarantees people.